dustinpfister/blog_posts/_posts/canvas-example.md

 ## 1 - The github repo

-I have set up a [git repository at my git-hub account for these canvas examples](https://github.com/dustinpfister/canvas-examples) where all of the examples can be cloned down from if you want to quickly clone down the source cone of them.
+I have set up a [git repository at my git-hub account for these canvas examples](https://github.com/dustinpfister/canvas-examples) where all of the examples can be cloned down from if you want to quickly clone down the source cone of them to play around with and use locally.
+Most if not all of them should work okay by just opening up the index.html file of an example via the file:\/\/ protocol when it comes to just using them that way.
+If you actually want to help improve the source code of some of them I might be will to except helpful changes that improve quality.
+However this is mostly still my project, and I assume that may of you might wish to spend time working on your own set of canvas examples that might progress into actually games, animations and utility projects.

 ## 2 - The Canvas Examples